LeuAlmeida/OfficialMarinho/README.md

 ### Hey! 😉

-Here are some ideas to get you started:
+Here are some informations about me:

 - 🔭 I’m currently working on ForLogic
 - 📫 How to reach me: [Send me a email](mailto:gdcmarinho@gmail.com)